 - Section 1.
 Regular meetings of the Commission shall be held on the fourth Monday of each month at 6:00 p.m. in the Art Pick Council Chambers, 3900 Main Street, unless otherwise agreed upon in advance by the Commission. - Section 2.
 Special meetings of the Commission may be convened at the call of the Chair, or of the Vice-Chair in the absence of the Chair.
 Upon petition of five (5) members of the Commission, the Chair shall be required to call a meeting of the Commission within one week.
 Members will be given at least 24 hours notice before any special meeting.
 The notice and agenda for any special meeting will be distributed in accordance with Brown Act, §54950 et seq. of the California Government Code. - Section 3.
 All meetings of the Commission and its standing committees shall be open to the public and, whenever possible shall be held in a City-owned facility.
 Notice shall be given to the public prior to convening of any meeting in accordance with the Brown Act, §54950 et seq. of the California Government Code. - Section 4.
-Notwithstanding Section 3 above, the Commission will schedule closed session meetings on the second Wednesday of each month for the sole purpose of considering cases and making related findings.
-The only exception to this is when training is to be scheduled.
-The notice and agenda for such Case Review Meetings shall be distributed in the same manner as the notice and agenda for all other Commission meetings.
-Case Review meetings will not be open to the public; however, public comments may be heard prior to going into closed session.
-The public will be allowed to attend training sessions. - Section 5.
+Notwithstanding Section 3 above, the Commission may schedule closed session meetings for the sole purpose of considering cases and making related findings.
+The notice and agenda for such Case Review Meetings shall be distributed in the same manner as the notice and agenda for all other commission meetings.
+Case Review meetings will not be open to the public, and public comment will not be heard at these meetings. - Section 5.
 A majority of all members of the Commission shall constitute a quorum for the transaction of business.
 A motion shall carry upon the affirmative vote of the majority of the members present at any meeting except as otherwise noted in the Commission's Policies and Procedures or By-Laws. - Section 6.
-A quorum being present, the order of business at the meetings of the Commission may include the following: - A. Roll Call - B. Minutes of Previous Meeting - C. Executive Director's Report - D. Chair's Report - E. Committee Reports

-- F. Public Comment
+A quorum being present, the order of business at the meetings of the Commission may include the following: - A. Roll Call - B. Minutes of Previous Meeting - C. Executive Director's Report - D. Chair's Report - E. Committee Reports - F. Public Comment

 - G. Unfinished Business

 - H. New Business

-- Next Meeting
+- I. Next Meeting

 - J. Recess to personnel or closed session if required

 - K. Adjournment